falcosecurity/peribolos-syncer/docs/peribolos-syncer_sync_github.md

       --gpg-public-key string                    The path to the public GPG key for signing git commits -h, --help                                     help for github
-      --org string                               The name of the GitHub organization to update configuration for -r, --owners-git-ref string                    The base Git reference at which parse the OWNERS hierarchy (default "master")
+      --org string                               The name of the GitHub organization to update configuration for --owners-config-path string                The path to the Owners config file from the root of the Git repository.
+When specified, they are considered people for which the roles are applied from the root until the specified path.
-  -o, --owners-path string                       The path to the OWNERS file from the root of the Git repository.
-Ignored with sync-github.
+  -r, --owners-git-ref string                    The base Git reference at which parse the OWNERS hierarchy (default "master")
       --owners-repository string                 The name of the github repository from which parse OWNERS file --peribolos-config-git-ref string          The base Git reference at which pull the peribolos config repository (default "master")
   -c, --peribolos-config-path string             The path to the peribolos organization config file from the root of the Git repository (default "org.yaml")
       --peribolos-config-repository string       The name of the github repository that contains the peribolos organization config file
-      --team string                              The name of the GitHub team to update configuration for
+      --reviewers-only                           Whether to load only the reviewers from the Owners config --team string                              The name of the GitHub team to update configuration for
 ```